-The Refugee Law provides that all asylum seeking children have access to primary and secondary education under the same conditions that apply to Cypriot citizens, immediately after applying for asylum and no later than three months from the date of submission.
+The Refugee Law provides that all asylum-seeking children have access to primary and secondary education under the same conditions as Cypriot citizens, immediately after applying for asylum and no later than three months from the date of submission of the claim.
 In practice, the vast majority of children access public education.
-However, as there is no systematic monitoring of children’s registration at school, there have been cases of children remaining out of the education system for more than three months, mainly due to the difficulties that families face in accessing certain schools, the lack of information/timely arrangements, limited schools’ capacity at a given period to accommodate additional students etc. There is also a lack of official data on dropout rates regarding asylum-seeking children.
+However, as there is no systematic monitoring of children’s registration at school, there have been cases of children remaining out of the education system for more than three months, mainly due to difficulties faced by families in accessing certain schools, lack of information/timely arrangements, and limited school capacities to accommodate additional students etc. There is also a lack of official data on dropout rates regarding asylum-seeking children.

-The right of enrolled students to attend secondary education is not affected by reaching the age of 18.
-However, considering that the last three years of secondary education are non-obligatory, almost all new students over 18 years old who wish to enrol for the first time in secondary education, are denied access to free public schools by the Ministry of Education.
-Cyprus Refugee Council interventions for specific cases have resulted in enrolment but further monitoring is required.
+The right of enrolled students to attend secondary education is not affected even when they reach the age of 18.
+However, considering that the last three years of secondary education are non-obligatory, almost all new students above 18 years of age wishing to enrol for the first time in secondary education are denied access to free public schools by the Ministry of Education.
+Cyprus Refugee Council’s interventions for specific cases have resulted in enrolment, but the overall situation remains.

-In the context of primary education, two additional books for learning Greek as a second language were disseminated by the Ministry of Education in 2019 to all enrolled children with a migration background and additional hours of Greek language learning were arranged at schools where the number of non-Greek speaking children was deemed particularly high.
+In the context of primary education, additional hours of Greek language learning are also arranged at schools where the number of non-Greek speaking children is deemed particularly high.

-Students are expected to succeed in the final exams in order to proceed to the next grade.
-Students at the age of 15 and above may also attend evening Greek classes offered by the Ministry of Education in the community through life-learning schemes (Adult Education Centres and State Institutes of Further Education) or other EU-funded arrangements.
+Students are expected to succeed in the final exams to proceed to the next grade.
+Students of the age of 15 and above may also attend evening Greek classes offered by the Ministry of Education in the community through life-learning schemes (Adult Education Centres and State Institutes of Further Education) or other EU-funded arrangements.

 Linguistic and cultural barriers are still significant obstacles for young students, especially those entering secondary education.
-In 2018, in an effort to provide options for young students, UNHCR KASA, a private educational organisation, concluded a Memorandum of Understanding to jointly work in the protection of refugee children in the Republic of Cyprus by ensuring them access to quality learning, education, and skill-building opportunities.
-Under this agreement, KASA offered a number of free placements for English-taught classes for free, to refugees and asylum seekers who wish to obtain a high school diploma.
-Interested individuals of 16 years or above with a good command of English are eligible to apply and, if selected – following a test and interview – attend the programme, the duration of which is a minimum three years of study and leads to a recognised high school diploma.
+In 2018, in an effort to provide options for young students, UNHCR in collaboration with KASA, a private educational institution, concluded a Memorandum of Understanding to jointly work on the protection of refugee children in the Republic of Cyprus by ensuring them access to quality learning, education, and skill-building opportunities.
+Under this agreement, KASA offered a number of free placements for English-taught classes for free, to refugees and asylum seekers, leading to a high school diploma.
+Interested individuals aged 16 years or above with a good command of English were eligible to apply and, if selected, attend the programme – following a test and interview.
+The duration of the programme was a minimum of three years of study, leading to a recognised high school diploma.
 This program was concluded in 2021.
 It was the only programme offering free classes leading to high school diploma available to adult refugees.
 Up to now, no similar initiative was announced.

-The provisions of the Refugee Law regarding the identification and addressing of special reception needs are not sufficiently met in the case of minors who exit Pournara Centre with their families and reside in the community.
+The provisions of the Refugee Law regarding identifying and addressing special reception needs are not sufficiently met in the case of minors who exit Pournara Centre with their families and reside in the community.
 This is due to a lack of follow-up procedures after the identification of vulnerabilities, which could ensure timely and comprehensive interventions and support, after exiting the Centre.
 Therefore, special needs of students are usually evaluated and taken into consideration by the Ministry of Education upon registration into schools, and sometimes through the intervention of NGOs.
 Depending on the nature and the seriousness of the disability, different arrangements are offered.
-The available schemes by the Ministry of Education for students with special needs are: placement in a regular class and provision of additional aid; placement in a special unit which operates within the regular school; placement in a special school (for more severe cases); placement in alternatives to school settings.
+The available schemes by the Ministry of Education for students with special needs are: placement in a regular class and provision of additional aid; placement in a special unit which operates within the regular school; placement in a special school (for more severe cases); and placement in alternatives to school settings.

-Adequately assessing the needs of children is time-consuming.
+Assessing the needs of children in an adequate manner is time-consuming.
 In addition, there is often the need to receive important treatments (physiotherapy, occupational therapy, speech therapy) outside of the school context (in public hospital or privately).
 There are often delays and/or financial constraints in accessing these services.

-Children entering the shelters at a time when school arrangements, within the typical public education system, are not able to accommodate them or when children are about to become adults, are referred to attend evening classes which include Greek, English or French language, mathematics and computer studies, at the State Institutes of Further Education.
+Children entering UASC shelters in the middle of a school year are not placed in school, and the same will apply to children who are close to 18.
+Instead, they are referred to evening classes which include Greek, English or French language, mathematics, and computer studies at the State Institutes of Further Education.
 Those Institutes operate under the Ministry of Education, mainly as lifelong learning institutions.